project-chip/connectedhomeip/scripts/idl/README.md

   }

-  // Response structures are used for command outputs response struct ConnectNetworkResponse {
+  // Response structures are used for command outputs
+  // Responses are encoded as a command and use a unique ID for encoding response struct ConnectNetworkResponse = 123 {
     CHAR_STRING debugText = 1;
     INT32S errorValue = 2;
   }

+  // events can be specified with a type (critical/info) and may contain data critical event StartUp = 0 {
+       INT32U softwareVersion = 0;
+  }

+  // no-data events are supported info event Leave = 2 {
+  }

+  // events default to 'view' privilege however this can be modified info event access(read: manage) RestrictedEvent = 3 {
+  }

   attribute AccessControlEntry acl[] = 0;    // attributes are read-write by default attribute ExtensionEntry extension[] = 1;  // and require a (spec defined) number

-  // attributes may be read-only as well
-  // "global" specifies that this attribute number is generally available and
-  // reused across all clusters.
+  // Access control privileges on attributes default to:
   //
-  // TODO: it is unclear if this helps codegen or readability  so the "global"
+  // access(read: view, write: operate)
+  //
+  // These defaults can be modified to any of view/operate/manage/administer roles. attribute access(read: manage, write: administer) int32u customAcl = 3;

-  //       attribute may be removed in the future. readonly global attribute int16u clusterRevision = 65533;
+  // attributes may be read-only as well readonly attribute int16u clusterRevision = 65533;

   // Commands have spec-defined numbers which are used for over-the-wire
   // invocation.